rapid7/metasploitable3/README.md

 Metasploitable3 is released under a BSD-style license.
 See COPYING for more details.

-## NOTE: This is a work in progress to move provisioning to packer and using vmware

-use: `packer build -only=vmware-iso windows_2008_r2.json`

 ## Building Metasploitable 3
 System Requirements:
 * OS capable of running all of the required applications listed below